On groups with definable $f$-generics definable in $p$-adically closed fields

-Our first result is structure theorem for $dfg$ groups over $\Q$, which gives a positive answer to the Question \ref{Main Question 1}. \begin{Theorem} Let $G$ be a group definable over $\Q$ with $dfg$, then there is a normal sequence
+Our first result is a structure theorem for $dfg$ groups over $\Q$, which gives a positive answer to Question \ref{Main Question 1}. \begin{Theorem} Let $G$ be a group definable over $\Q$ with $dfg$, then there is a normal sequence

-such that $G_0$ is finite, $G_n$ is a finite index subgroup of $G$, and each $G_{i+1}/G_i$ is definably isomorphic to either the additive group $\Ga$, or a finite index subgroup of the multiplicative group $\Gm$. \end{Theorem}
+where the $G_{i}$ are definable over $\Q$, and such that $G_0$ is finite, $G_n$ is a finite index subgroup of $G$, and each $G_{i+1}/G_i$ is definably (over $\Q$) isomorphic to either the additive group $\Ga$, or a finite index subgroup of the multiplicative group $\Gm$. \end{Theorem}

-As a consequence, using a recent result in \cite{Y-Trigonalizable}, we could prove the following conjecture raised in \cite{P-Y} \begin{Conjecture}\cite{P-Y} Let $G$ be a $dfg$ group definable in a NIP structure.
-Then any global f-generic type is almost periodic. \end{Conjecture} The following theorem gives a positive answer to Conjecture \ref{Main Conjecture 2} in the $p$-adic case.
+Recall that if $G$ is a definable group in a structure $M$, then by definition a type in $S_{G}(M)$ is almost periodic if the closure of its $G$-orbit is a minimal $G$-invariant closed subset of $S_{G}(M)$.
+In the following, the ambient model $M$ is assumed to be saturated.
+The following conjecture was raised in \cite{P-Y} \begin{Conjecture} Let $G$ be a $dfg$ group definable in an $NIP$ structure.
+Then any global f-generic type is almost periodic. \end{Conjecture}